crispinprojects/talkcalendar/README.md

 ## Debian Compile Notes

-I have tried to keep the current code base compatible with Debian 12 (Bookworm) which uses GTK 4.8.
-This is an older version of the GTK4 toolkit compared to the latest stable version which is currently [GTK4.18](https://www.gtk.org/).
-Debian Trixie will be the next stable release of Debian.
-At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.18.2.

-The function gtk_css_provider_load_from_data was depreciated in GTK 4.12 and replaced with "gtk_css_provider_load_from_string".
-However, I have still used this to be compatible with Debian 12.
-If compiling with Ubuntu 24.04 you get a series of depreciation warning messages as GTK 4.14 is used.
-See comments in the calendar source code file to eliminate these.
+The Talk Calendar 0.4 series has been developed using Ubuntu 24.04 which uses GTK 4.14.
+This is a much newer version of the GTK toolkit compared to that used with Debian 12 which is version GTK 4.8.

-With GTK4.12 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this will be used in future updates.
+With GTK 4.14 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this has been used.
 In computer programming, the async/await pattern is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
-The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from source code and ical backup files are saved to the current working directory.
-A file dialog to export an ical backup file will be implemented using a GAsyncReadyCallback function in future updates (when Debian 13 is released) and this will not be compatible with GTK4.8.
+A file dialog to export an ical backup file has been implemented using a GAsyncReadyCallback function and this code is not compatible with GTK 4.8 (Debian 12).

-With GTK4.14 [GTKCalendar](https://docs.gtk.org/gtk4/class.Calendar.html) has a function  called [gtk_calendar_mark_day](https://docs.gtk.org/gtk4/method.Calendar.mark_day.html) which places a visual marker on a particular day of the current calendar month.
-This is not available in GTK4.8 (Debian 12) and the main reason why I ended up writing my own calendar.
-Also system colours will be used for the visual markers.
-When Debian 13 is released I will see if my custom calendar can be swapped out with GTKCalendar.
+The GTK4.14 [GTKCalendar](https://docs.gtk.org/gtk4/class.Calendar.html) has a function  called [gtk_calendar_mark_day](https://docs.gtk.org/gtk4/method.Calendar.mark_day.html) which places a visual marker on a particular day of the current calendar month.
+This did not work with GTK 4.8 (Debian 12) and the reason why a custom calendar was developed to allow visual markers to be used.
+With the 0.4 series I have replaced the custom calendar with a GTKCalendar.

+The last of the older Talk Calendar 0.3 versions which compiles with Debian 12 can still be download.

+The Talk Calendar 0.4 series can be used with Ubuntu 22.04, Debian 13 (but not Debian 12 for the reasons discussed above) and Fedora 41 and above.

 ### Raspberry Pi OS

 Raspberry Pi OS (64-bit) is a port of Debian Bookworm and by default it uses the Wayland compositor called [labwc](https://github.com/labwc/labwc).
-Consequently, you can build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS in the same way described above.
+You need to use the Debian 12 code base to build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS.

 ### Building on Fedora